KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Mesh_PrimitiveRestart.md

-## These are not valid glTF models as primitive restart values are disallowed.
+:warning:<b>These are not valid glTF models as primitive restart values are disallowed.</b>
 [See the glTF specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#primitiveindices) for more details.

 These models are intended to test behavior of primitive restart feature of graphics APIs.